-For me, healing my body from celiac disease and living a symptom-free, healthy life on a gluten-free diet has been a journey of learning, changing, healing and growing.
-It has tested and reaffirmed my faith.
+Healing my body from celiac disease and living a symptom-free, healthy life on a gluten-free diet has been a journey of learning, changing, healing, and growing.

-I hope you find this information helpful – and if you do, please leave a comment or drop me a line.
+I hope you find this information helpful.
+If you do, please leave a comment or drop me a line.
 I’d love to hear from you!